 Procedural Information.
-The application for this land use review was submitted on February 13, 2015, and was determined to be complete on March 13, 2015.
+The application for this land use review was submitted on February 13, 2015, and was determined to be incomplete March 4, 2015.
+The applicant submitted additional information and the application was determined complete on March 13, 2015.

 Zoning Code Section 33.700.080 states that Land Use Review applications are reviewed under the regulations in effect at the time the application was submitted, provided that the application is complete at the time of submittal, or complete within 180 days.
 Therefore this application was reviewed against the Zoning Code in effect on February 13, 2015.